 - 1/4 cup chopped fresh parsley

-- Chopped fresh basil, or 1 teaspoon dried basil
+- Chopped fresh basil as desired, or 1 teaspoon dried basil

 - Salt and freshly ground black pepper

 - Cayenne pepper to taste